NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/vscode-tests.md

-# Running tests on Visual Studio Code
+# Running tests in Visual Studio Code

 You can run your tests from [Visual Studio Code](https://code.visualstudio.com) by using one of its Mocha integration extensions.
 We recommend using [Mocha Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-mocha-test-adapter).